-deficiency also relates, however, to other paragraphs of that standard and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.
 Many audit deficiencies involve a lack of due professional care.
 Paragraphs .02, .05, and .06 of AS 1015, Due Professional Care in the Performance of Work, require the independent auditor to plan and perform his or her work with due professional care and set forth aspects of that requirement.
 AS 1015.07-.09 and paragraph .07 of AS 2301, The Auditor's Responses to the Risks of Material Misstatement, specify that due professional care requires the exercise of professional skepticism.
 These standards state that professional skepticism is an attitude that includes a questioning mind and a critical assessment of the appropriateness and sufficiency of audit evidence.

 AS 2301.03, .05, and .08 require the auditor to design and implement audit responses that address the risks of material misstatement.
 Paragraph .04 of AS 1105, Audit Evidence, requires the auditor to plan and perform audit procedures to obtain sufficient appropriate audit evidence to provide a reasonable basis for the audit opinion.
 Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) and the quality of the audit evidence obtained.
 The appropriateness of evidence is measured by its quality; to be appropriate, evidence must be both relevant and reliable in providing support for the related conclusions.

 The paragraphs of the standards that are described immediately above are not cited in Part I.A, unless those paragraphs are the most directly related to the relevant deficiency.

 B.1.
-List of Specific Auditing Standards Referenced in Part I.A.
+List of Specific Auditing Standards Referenced in Part I.A

-The table below lists the specific auditing standard that is referenced in Part I.A of this report, cross-referenced to the issuer audit for which the standard is cited.
-PCAOB Auditing Standard Issuer AS 2502, Auditing Fair Value Measurements and Disclosures А
+The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audits for which each standard is cited.